KPInc425/mybibliotheca/TAILWIND_SETUP.md

 ## Overview

-MyBibliotheca has been migrated from Bootstrap to Tailwind CSS with DaisyUI for better theming, customization, and maintainability.
+BookOracle has been migrated from Bootstrap to Tailwind CSS with DaisyUI for better theming, customization, and maintainability.

 ## Features

 ### 🎨 **Custom Theme System**
-- **MyBibliotheca Theme**: Warm, book-themed color palette with browns and golds
+- **BookOracle Theme**: Warm, book-themed color palette with browns and golds
 - **Dark Mode Support**: Built-in dark theme toggle
 - **Consistent Design**: Unified color system across all components